gurkenlabs/litiengine/README.md

 [![Build Status](https://travis-ci.org/gurkenlabs/litiengine.svg?branch=master)](https://travis-ci.org/gurkenlabs/litiengine)

-The ultimate 2D java game engine.
 ![LITIengine Logo](https://github.com/gurkenlabs/litiengine/blob/master/resources/LITIEngine_Logo_big.png "LITIengine Logo")

+LITIengine is the ultimate 2D java game engine.
+Written in plain Java 8 it provides all the infrastructure to implement a 2D tile based java game.
+Be it a platformer or a top-down adventure.

+## Getting Started

 ## Games made with LITIengine